Finding Hidden Figures

 Use NCWIT resources to introduce computing to a diverse range of girls and young women in engaging ways — in the classroom and at home.
 Explore researched-based, practical tips for building confidence in students, creating more inclusive environments, discovering pathways to a career in technology, and more.

-Read the book behind the movie -- “Hidden Figures: The American Dream and the Untold Story of the Black Women Mathematicians Who Helped Win the Space Race” by Margot Lee Shetterly, a keynote speaker for the upcoming 2017 NCWIT Summit.
+Read the book behind the movie -- “Hidden Figures: The American Dream and the Untold Story of the Black Women Mathematicians Who Helped Win the Space Race” by Margot Lee Shetterly, a keynote speaker for the 2017 NCWIT Summit.